quantumlib/Cirq/docs/google/devices.md

 This gate has a duration of 32ns and can be used in `cirq.google.SQRT_ISWAP_GATESET` or in the `cirq.google.FSIM_GATESET`.

+Users should note that this gate is approximate and calibrated for average performance across the entire processor.
+In particular, average variations of the 'phi' angle of about π/24 have been observed on some devices.

 #### CZ gate